Don Mueang Airport (airport code DMK) serves as the budget airline hub for Thailand.

 Another option is to travel out from the city center with either the BTS skytrain to Morchit or MRT subway to Chatuchak Park, leave the stations via Exit 3 and you will find waiting taxis, 150bt or so down by the highway.

 From outside Door 6 Arrivals Terminal 1 and Door 12 Terminal 2, there are four shuttle buses, A1 to A4

-The A2 service goes from Don Mueang via Morchit BTS and Chatuchak Park MRT stations to Victory Monument, every 30 minutes 30bt, 07.00 to 24.00.
+- From Don Mueang, the A2 goes via Morchit BTS and Chatuchak Park MRT stations to Victory Monument, every 30 minutes 30bt, 07.00 to 24.00.
 As above, you can join it going the other way at Morchit BTS/Chatuchak Park MRT.

-The A3 service goes from Don Mueang to Lumpini via Din Daeng, Pratunam and Ratchaprasong, every 30 minutes 50bt, 07.00am to 23.00
+- Use the A3 service to travel from Don Mueang to Lumpini via Din Daeng, Pratunam and Ratchaprasong, every 30 minutes 50bt, 07.00 to 23.00.

-The A4 service goes from Don Mueang to Sanam Luang (Royal Palace area) via Democracy Monument and Khao San, every 30 minutes 50bt, 07.00 to 23.00.
+- Finally, the A4 service shuttles from Don Mueang to Sanam Luang (Royal Palace area) via Democracy Monument and Khao San, every 30 minutes 50bt, 07.00 to 23.00.
 If using this from Khao San, the stop is at Kong Salak on Ratchadamnoen Klang Road – just ask, it’s a couple of streets over and very well known.

 From 09.30 to 24.00, every 30 minutes, the Limobus runs to either Khao San Road or Silom.
 Price per person is 150bt which includes the expressway tolls.
 It leaves from either Door 7 Terminal 1 or Door 14 Terminal 2.